This is the king of

 Those who have seen this fish in the wild insist that it can reach

 nearly a foot long.
 Using up to 50 gallon tanks with just a few

-them larger using larger tanks.
+have claimed to raise them larger using larger tanks.
 Easily the most impressive

 livebearer you can keep in a home aquarium.